supplychainproject/supplychainproject.github.io/README.md

 * Digital goods, e.g. software
 * Physical goods, e.g. hardware and devices
-* Certifications, e.g. documents attesting to attributes (reliability, integrity, authenticity, security, license, etc.) of a product or service.
+* Certifications, e.g. documents that attest to attributes (reliability, integrity, authenticity, security, license, etc.) of other artifacts.

 Metadata is information about artifacts that allows artifacts to be verified and managed.